Georgia-Tech-IFC/ifc-website/notes.md

 Reject

 # Landing Page
-video background (with hexagonal clip like jane street's) message from ifc president nav bar like the gatech websites, should drop down after page scroll nav bar should more align with markitechture
+video background (with hexagonal clip like jane street's maybe) message from ifc president nav bar like the gatech websites, should drop down after page scroll nav bar should more align with markitechture